Vectorized/solady/docs/accounts/eip7702proxy.md

 This relay proxy also allows for correctly revealing the "Read as Proxy" and "Write as Proxy" tabs on Etherscan.

-This proxy can only be used by a EIP7702 authority.
-If any regular contract uses this proxy, it will not work.

 <!-- customintro:start --><!-- customintro:end -->